 WCHP Academic Policies

 The Department of Occupational Therapy, the Westbrook College of Health Professions, and the University of New England are committed to offering a quality Occupational Therapy education program that complies with the evaluative criteria of the ACOTE (Accreditation Council of Occupational Therapy Education).
 The program provides learning experiences to enable graduates to achieve the outcomes required for the practice of Occupational Therapy.
-Please refer to the WCHP Graduate Program Progression Policies and Procedures for detailed description of academic standards.
+Please refer to the WCHP Graduate Program Progression Policies and Procedures (PDF) for a detailed description of academic standards.

-MSOT Technical Standards
+M.S.O.T.
+Technical Standards

 Technical Standards for Occupational Therapy Program

-The following abilities and skills are necessary to engage in the Occupational Therapy Department at the University of New England:
+The following abilities and skills are necessary to engage in the Occupational Therapy department at the University of New England:

 - Cognitive abilities to analyze, synthesize, and integrate information related to anatomy, physiology, human development, psychology, sociology, kinesiology, and occupational studies in order to make clinical judgments for planning and implementing effective occupation-based interventions.

-- Critical thinking and judgment that promotes safety, optimal occupational performance, remediation and adaptation.
+- Critical thinking and judgment that promotes safety, optimal occupational performance, remediation, and adaptation.

 - Time management and organizational skills to meet demands of classroom and practice environment.